-If a fire alarm is received in the Steger Center, residents shall immediately exit all the buildings and gather at a predetermined location.
-The fire alarm central system will automatically notify the Cantonal police.
-The Cantonal police will then notify the fire department and the Steger Center Managing director or designee.
+In case of a fire alarm, residents immediately exit the building and gather at a predetermined location.
+The fire alarm central emergency system will automatically notify the Cantonal police.
+The Cantonal police will then notify the fire department and the Executive Director of the Steger Center or designee.

-If a fire emergency occurs in the residence apartments leased by Virginia Tech, without a centralized fire alarm system, notify occupants by knocking on their doors and shouting "fire-fuoco (in Italian)" as you exit the building.
-Do not jeopardize your own safety to do this.
-Do not reenter the building until the fire department says it is safe to do so.
-If you are unable to leave your room, place towels under the door to prevent smoke from entering.
-Call 118 or call Steger Center Managing Director and give them your exact location and as much information as possible.
+If a fire emergency occurs in the residence apartments leased by Virginia Tech, without a centralized fire alarm system, residents notify occupants by knocking on their doors and shouting "fire-fuoco (in Italian)" as they exit the building.
+Residents should not jeopardize their own safety to do this.
+Residents should not reenter the building until the fire department says it is safe to do so.
+If students or faculty are unable to leave their room, they should place towels under the door to prevent smoke from entering.
+Call 118 immediately and call the Steger Center emergency number: provide the exact location and as much information as possible.
 Remain calm.